BC Family Benefit: Eligibitity and Rates for 2025-2026

 When Are BC Family Benefit Payments Issued?

 The BC Family Benefit is paid monthly to eligible families.
 Payments are issued on the 20th of each month, except when the 20th lands on a weekend or holiday.
+Below are the payment dates for 2025:

 • January 20, 2025